 If you have the ability to pay a portion of your total debts, a Consumer Proposal is your next option.
 This is a legal proceeding under the Bankruptcy and Insolvency

-This percentage is what is proposed to your creditors in a Consumer Proposal.
-It is the trustee, and not you, who decides how much of the debt is payable based on your assets and income.
+This percentage is what is proposed to your creditors in a consumer proposal.
+It is the LIT, and not you, who decides how much of the debt is payable based on your assets and income.
 Some people think that they can choose the number, but this isn’t true.

-Creditors have the right to reject the proposal if they feel it isn’t enough, but most of the time, they are willing to accept the portion of the money they are going to get back.
+Creditors have the right to reject the proposal if they feel it isn’t enough, but most of the time, they are willing to accept the portion of funds they are going to get back.

 For those who just don’t have any other options, there is bankruptcy.
-This is handled by a Bankruptcy trustee.
-If a debtor is able to file a Consumer Proposal, the trustee should encourage them to do so because filing for bankruptcy will be more complicated and it will have more of an impact on the debtor's future.
+This is handled by a Licensed Insolvency Trustee (LIT).
+If a debtor is able to file a consumer proposal, the LIT will explain this option in detail to the debtor.

-For some debtors, there is no other option, which is why bankruptcy is often referred to as the solution of last resort.
+But for some debtors, there is no other option, which is why bankruptcy is sometimes referred to as the last option.
+Some reasons why you may want to avoid bankruptcy include: